 Continue working like this (remembering to create the extra HDC in the previous slip to join space).
 This adds one extra stitch per round.

-Continue Until you can place the length of the slipper over your foot, to the base of your ankle.
+Continue until you can place the length of the slipper over your foot, to the base of your ankle.

 Here you will work the heel By working back and forth in ROWS.